Tampereen-kaupunginkirjasto/marcxml-tools/README.md

 Using Monolog is nice thing since you can wire up multiple log handlers, for  example RedisHandler or MongoDBHandler and process the results elsewhere.

+The keyword listener that comes with the app serves as an example, what you could do.

 ## Requirements

 - Git (http://git-scm.org) (optional, you can download the ZIP from Github)